wp-plugins/menubar/readme.txt

 With Menubar you can easily build and manage single and multi-level menus for your WordPress site.

-* Build your menus choosing menu items among Home, FrontPage, Category, CategoryTree, Page, PageTree, Heading, Post, SearchBox, External, in any combination
+* Build your menus choosing menu items among Home, FrontPage, Category, CategoryTree, Page, PageTree, Heading, Post, SearchBox, External, Custom, in any combination
 * Display a menu inserting in your theme, e.g. at the end of *header.php*, the line `<?php do_action ('wp_menubar', 'your_menu_name'); ?>`
-* Use the Menubar widget to display your menus in a widgetized area / sidebar (only with WordPress 2.8 or higher)
+* Use the *Menubar* widget to display your menus in a widgetized area / sidebar (only with WordPress 2.8 or higher)
 * Style your menus using Menubar templates - a few easily customizable templates are already available, and you can add new templates without changing the plugin code
 * Upgrade automatically to a newer Menubar version without losing your template customizations